cube-js/cube/docs/content/Deployment/Overview.md

 Cube Store cluster can be configured via environment variables.

-Below you can find example Docker Compose configuration for Cube.js cluster.
+Below you can find an example Docker Compose configuration for a Cube.js cluster:

 ```yaml
 version: '2.2'